tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 1. This implementation does not use specialized CUDA ops (e.g. AffineChannel, ROIAlign).
    Therefore it might be slower than other highly-optimized implementations.

 1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py` (which may negatively impact your throughput).
 The training needs <10G RAM if `NUM_WORKERS=0`.

 1. Inference is unoptimized.
 Tensorpack is a training interface, therefore it does not help you on optimized inference.

+1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as set in `train.py`; (2) reduce `buffer_size` or `NUM_WORKERS` in `data.py` (which may negatively impact your throughput).
+The training needs <10G RAM if `NUM_WORKERS=0`.

+1. Inference is unoptimized.
+Tensorpack is a training interface, therefore it does not help you on optimized inference.
+In fact, the current implementation uses some slow numpy operations in inference (in `eval.py:_paste_mask`).

 Possible Future Enhancements: